maartenba/maartenba.github.io/_pages/talks-presentations.markdown

 This page contains links and short information on the talks that I have (co-)presented.
 If available, a link to slides and demo material is also provided.

+Attended a talk and looking for demo material or thought of a question?
+Don't hesitate and ping me on [Twitter](https://twitter.com/maartenballiauw) or [e-mail](mailto:maarten@maartenballiauw.be).

 ## Upcoming talks

-If you want me to deliver a talk at your conference, feel free to [shoot me an e-mail](http://127.0.0.1:4000/contact.aspx).
+If you want me to deliver a talk at your conference, feel free to [shoot me an e-mail](mailto:maarten@maartenballiauw.be).
 I'll be happy to provide you with session proposals.

 Upcoming talks: